 In Houston, following Hurricane Harvey, leaders successfully fought flood related eviction threats and expanded access to food supports for 27,000 families.
 After hundreds of thousands of New Orleans residents were displaced by Katrina, TMO and DAI established 'Katrina Survivor Leadership Groups' in Houston and Dallas.
 After Hurricanes Rita and Ike battered the Texas Gulf coast, leaders fought to ensure that Texas funds would go to the counties most impacted by the storms.
 And in Louisiana, following severe flooding, Together Baton Rouge and Together Louisiana leaders succeeded in leveraging hundreds of millions of dollars in public and private funds for flooding survivors.

-In each of these efforts, IAF leaders fought through bureaucracy and outsider 'expert knowledge' to ensure money and supplies reached the families and low-income communities that most needed them.
+In each of these efforts, Industrial Areas Foundation leaders fought through bureaucracy and outsider 'expert knowledge' to ensure money and supplies reached the families and low-income communities that most needed them.
 See below for additional information about these organizational efforts.

 Even during the Texas winter storm blackout, CTI leaders swung into action to support low-income families cut off from access to heat, potable water and food.
 Not only did they deliver direct assistance from their own pantries (and eventually much more in collaboration with the County of Travis) they participated in a Texas IAF press conference calling for structural reforms to the statewide power grid.
 In Waco, CTI furthermore helped support a local congregation that opened their doors to vulnerable residents needing warmth.